Grad-Projects/spectacular-documentation-action/README.md

 # Spectacular Documentation Generator Action 📖
 💻A GitHub action for generating spectacular C# documentation!🤓

+# This is not connected to our API yet ✨ so as of 11/4/2024 9AM it does not work💖

 Follow the steps below to add this spectacular tool to your repo👩‍💻

 ## Step 1